ajitagupta/motivationforeverybody/README.md

 ## To Gain Incredible Willpower . . .
 Need Less Willpower
-The purpose of this book is to help you achieve huge goals.
-But accomplishing a huge goal takes time.
-So let’s start small.
-Success → Motivation → More Success → More Motivation creates an awesomely virtuous cycle, so why not gain some immediate successes that will motivate you to knock off even bigger goals?
-And while we’re at it, let’s do so in a way that helps you develop an attribute most people feel they struggle with—willpower—and, in the process, make willpower irrelevant.
-Are we trying to accomplish multiple things at once?
-Absolutely.
-The best processes not only let you achieve an immediate goal but also help you gain skills and confidence that allow you to achieve other goals.

-Step 1: Let everyone know you won’t be available.
-Step 2: Decide how long you will work.
-Step 3: Don’t just set a deadline.
-Totally commit to hitting that deadline.
-Step 4: Start your EPD at an unusual time.
-Step 5: Delay and space out your rewards.
-Step 6: Refuel before you think you need to refuel.
-Step 7: Take productive breaks, not relaxation breaks.
-Step 8: Take your breaks at a counterintuitive moment.
-Step 9: Don’t stop until you’re done—even if finishing takes longer than expected.

 Willpower isn’t something you either have or don’t have.
-Here are some tips you can start using today to help you accomplish what you want to accomplish, without needing to possess incredible willpower—or, really, any willpower at all.
+Here are some tips you can start using today to help you accomplish what you want to accomplish, without needing to possess incredible willpower - or, really, any willpower at all.
 The process starts with designing your life so it supports your goals.

-Step 1: Eliminate as many choices as possible.
+Step 1: Eliminate as many choices as possible
-Step 2: Make decisions tonight so you won’t need to make them tomorrow.
-Step 3: Do the hardest things you need to do first.
-Step 4: Refuel often.
+Step 2: Make decisions tonight so you won’t need to make them tomorrow Step 3: Do the hardest things you need to do first Step 4: Refuel often
-Step 5: Create reminders of your long-term goals.
+Step 5: Create reminders of your long-term goals
-Step 6: Remove temptation altogether.
+Step 6: Remove temptation altogether

 ## One Question Provides Nearly Every Answer
 Ask yourself, “Will this keep me